team178/team178.github.io/index.md

 ### Upcoming events
 - Computer Science Week: December 7-14, 2015 (Check out our Hour of Code [here](http://farmingtonrobotics.org/hofc)!)
-- Hour of Code at Irving A. Robbins: December 10, 2015
-- Hour of Code at West Woods: December 10, 2015
-- Open House and Raffle Ticket Drawing: December 10, 2015
 - FRC Kickoff: January 9, 2016
+- Jr. FLL Expo: January 31, 2016

 ### How to join

 Interested in joining the team?
-Email us at <ContactUs@farmingtonrobotics.org>
+Check our [how to join](http://farmingtonrobotics.org/join) page!

 {% include calendar.html %}